SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/migrate-angular-1-x-applications-to-sharepoint-framework.md

 ## Improve integration of the AngularJS application with the SharePoint Framework

 At this point the AngularJS application works correctly and is wrapped in a SharePoint Framework client-side web part.
-While users can add the web part to the page, they cannot however configure how the web part should work.
+While users can add the web part to the page, they cannot configure how the web part should work.
 All of the configuration is embedded in the AngularJS application's code.
 In this section, you will extend the web part to allow configuration of the name of the list where the To Do items are stored and whether the web part should show finished tasks or not.

 ### Define web part properties